Secrets of Successful Swing Trading

 And remember, as a purely quantitative system, Oxford Swing Trader removes humans from the decision-making process altogether.

-The final decision will always be based solely on the numbers.
+My final decision will always be based solely on the numbers.
+And I will always give my expert research and analysis with each issue.

 About Nicholas Vardy